 Free and independant traveller who get's off the beaten track only to find a road less travelled.

 Tarantula spiders at Snoul in Cambodia Cockroaches in Chiang Rai, Thailand Deer fetus in Laos (along with all sorts of unknown jungle meat from the forests) Snakes in China (along with monkey brains) almost 10 years ago

 I am riding my motorbike from Singapore to Ko Lanta for Christmas.
-What is there to see and do on the way?almost 8 years ago about Ko Lanta, Thailand
+What is there to see and do on the way?over 10 years ago about Ko Lanta, Thailand